anders-biostat/MethSCAn/README.md

 ## bioRxiv preprint

-For a detailed explanation of the methods implemented in `methscan`, please check our bioRxiv preprint:
+For a detailed explanation of the methods implemented in *MethSCAn*, please check our bioRxiv preprint.
+Note that this package was formerly known as ['scbs'](https://github.com/LKremer/scbs) and later renamed to *MethSCAn*.

 *Analyzing single-cell bisulfite sequencing data with scbs*
 Lukas PM Kremer, Leonie Kuechenhoff, Santiago Cerrizuela, Ana Martin-Villalba, Simon Anders